hoehrmann/demo-parselov/README.md

 to parse using only a single stack while reporting all possible matches.
 This also attempts to tell you where the problem might lie.

+Applied to the XML 1.0 `extSubset` data file, the script generates a lot of nonsense.
+That is because the `forwards` automaton is not "complete", it does not actually trace all possible paths through the grammar, and accordingly the `backwards` automaton and hence the `char_edges` and the `null_edges` are not complete either.
+In contrast the backtracking higher-level parser would still, very slowly, do the right thing when trying to parse.
+This is explained in more detail in the section on "Limitations".

 ## Combination of data files and parallel simulation

 The design of the core system makes it easy to simulate multiple